jminuse/lammps-fix-parameterize/README.md

 A LAMMPS fix for parameterizing Tersoff potentials.
 Optional Coulombic and Lennard-Jones contributions are available for the range outside the Tersoff cutoffs.

-To use, add these files to the LAMMPS src directory and compile.
+To use, in your LAMMPS src directory run "make yes-manybody" before adding these files to the LAMMPS src directory and compiling.
 A makefile is provided in MAKE, specialized for the computer systems of the Clancy research group at Cornell.

 Getting started: